ccondry/uccx-12-5-toolbox-ui/README.md

 # uccx-12-5-toolbox-ui
-The dCloud GoCMS web portal UI project.
-It is built on Momentum-UI and Vue.js 2.6 (including vue-router and vuex), using Webpack 4.
+The dCloud UCCX 12.5 Instant Demo Toolbox web portal UI project.
+It is built on Vue.js 2.6 (including vue-router and vuex), using Webpack 4.

 ## Development